Confidential Legal Memorandum

 640 N. Broad / Osteria

 265 apartment units and North Broad Street's first world-class restaurant.
-The proof of concept that premium development could succeed in the corridor.
+This was our proof of concept that premium development could succeed in the corridor.

 2008